Niall Canavan

-Niall David Stephen Canavan (born 11 April 1991) is a professional footballer who plays as a defender for club Barrow.
+Niall David Stephen Canavan (born 11 April 1991) is a professional footballer who plays as a defender for club Boston United.
 Born in England, he has represented the Republic of Ireland at youth level.

 Career

 Born in Bramley, West Yorkshire, Canavan played with the Academy of Bradford City until he was 12.

 Canavan signed his first professional contract in April 2009 for Scunthorpe United.
 He made his first team debut on 22 August 2009 in a 4–0 defeat at Sheffield Wednesday, replacing Robert Jones on 28 minutes.
 Three days later he scored his first goal, in a 2–1 League Cup win at Swansea City.
 He attended St. Mary's Menston.
 He is a first team regular playing in both League and Cup matches.
 He has most notably played against Manchester United and Manchester City twice.

 Canavan missed just one match in Scunthorpe's promotion winning season in 2013–14 and formed a defensive partnership with David Mirfin.
 As a consequence of this successful season, Canavan signed a new 2-year contract on 29 May 2014.

 On 15 February 2016, Canavan joined Rochdale on an emergency loan, and at the end of the season he joined the club on a two-year contract.

 He was released by Rochdale at the end of the 2017–18 season, after which he joined Plymouth Argyle on a free transfer.

 He re-joined Bradford City in January 2021.

 He moved from Bradford to fellow League Two side Barrow in January 2022.

+On 1 August 2026, Canavan joined National League club Boston United on an initial one-year deal.